 Far better for ICANN to develop implementation specifications for common GAC safeguards, so that registries can voluntarily adopt them as part of their Public Interest Commitments.
 Standardized implementation of safeguards will benefit contract parties, registrants, users, and ICANN compliance.
 For example, the security checks safeguard (item 3 above) could be done effectively if ICANN designates approved security scanning software or vendors that registries could use to fulfill their safeguard commitment.

-The BC noted that “applicable law” is an undefined term that should be explicitly defined.
-ICANN’s Legal Department should research and recommend a definition for “applicable law” such that all stakeholders (users, registrants, contract parties, governments, law enforcement) can be informed about what laws apply to a registrant’s activity.
+The BC noted that “applicable law” is an undefined term that should bebetter explained by ICANN to the stakeholder community.
+ICANN’s Legal Department should highlight important applicable laws that all stakeholders (users, registrants, contract parties, governments, law enforcement)need to know.
 For instance, would the national laws of any Internet user be regarded as “applicable law” when that user visits a domain registered by someone in a different legal regime?
-If that’s the case, the Terms of Service shown to registrants should certainly highlight that risk and provide a link to an online resource describing all applicable national laws.
+If that’s the case, the Terms of Service shown to registrants should certainly highlight that risk and provide a link to an online resource describing such applicable national law.

 Finally, the BC recommends that ICANN develop standard procedures for suspension of domains called for in safeguard (3) Security Checks and safeguard (6) Consequences.
-The goal is to ensure that registries suspending a domain would not violate due process protections for registrants, under whatever is determined to be applicable law for such actions.
+The goal is to ensure that registries suspending a domain would act consistently and comply with any due process required under applicable law for such actions.

 Safeguards for Category 1 gTLDs: consumer protection, sensitive strings, and regulated markets